 The Epstein-Barr virus (EBV) causes infectious mononucleosis, often called "mono."
 Nearly all adult Americans and many others around the world have an EBV infection.
 About 20% to 25% of people with Classic Hodgkin lymphoma (cHL) in the United States have lymphoma cells that test positive for EBV.
 Although a person’s immune system response to an infection with EBV may be important in the development of Hodgkin lymphoma, doctors still do not understand why, when so many people have been infected with EBV, relatively very few people ever develop Hodgkin lymphoma.
 People with HIV also have a higher risk of developing Hodgkin lymphoma, particularly lymphocyte-depleted Hodgkin lymphoma.

-Hodgkin Lymphoma Diagnosis
+How is Hodgkin Lymphoma Diagnosed?

 If you have swollen lymph nodes or another symptom that suggests Hodgkin lymphoma, your doctor will try to find out what’s causing the problem.
 Your doctor may ask about your personal and family medical history.